Training

 What is (computational) Modeling?

-You master and simplify geometries and physics into equations, implemented in a computational tool like MatLab, SimuLink or Comsol
+You master and simplify geometries and physics into equations, implemented in a computational tool such as MatLab, SimuLink or Comsol.

 How?